 “The eternal principle, which never was born, never will die: it is in all things: it is in you now.
 You are a wave on the face of the ocean.
 When the wave is gone, is the water gone?
 Has anything happened?
 Nothing has happened.
 It is a play, a game, a dance.” ~ Joseph Campbell, Baksheesh & Brahman

 Chris Kiran Aarya, E-RYT 500.
-Sincerely seeking transformation through spiritual sadhana and the integrity of daily living are what Chris most values on his journey as a teacher and student.
-Together with his wife Maya Devi Georg, he directs the Kenosis Yoga School.
-A dedicated yoga practitioner and teacher (who first learned at the age of seven), he combines three decades of practice along with over two decades of group fitness and outdoor leadership experience into his teaching and he enjoys helping students break through to new levels of ability and self-belief.
-His signature style is a vinyasa-based mix infused with humor, kick-your-asana power flow sequences, and longer stretches for a deep opening of the body.
+Sincerely seeking transformation through spiritual sadhana and the integrity of daily living are what Chris most values as a teacher and student.
+Together with Maya Devi Georg, Chris directs the Kenosis Yoga School.
+A dedicated yoga practitioner and teacher (who first learned at the age of seven), Chris combines three decades of practice along with over two decades of group fitness and outdoor leadership experience into their teaching and they enjoy helping students break through to new levels of ability and self-belief.
+Chris’ signature style is a vinyasa-based mix infused with humor, kick-your-asana power flow sequences, and longer stretches for a deep opening of the body.

-In 2010 he founded Grassroots Yoga in Albuquerque, New Mexico and received his spiritual name Kiran Dev (meaning “light of God”) from Swami Mukesh-ji in Rome in 2007, a name which he does his best to live every day.
+In 2010 Chris founded Grassroots Yoga in Albuquerque, New Mexico and received the spiritual name Kiran Aarya (meaning “light of the divine”) from Swami Mukesh-ji in Rome in 2007, a name which they try to live every day.
 Chris trained with Doug Swenson and his multi-faceted vinyasa style of yoga; Sadhana Yoga Chi and his teachers and influences also include Yogini Shambhavi, Meta Hirschl, David Swenson, and Tias Little.

 Chris currently teaches workshops, teacher trainings, and yoga festivals around the US and Europe.
-He has written for or appeared in Mantra Yoga + Health Magazine, Origin Magazine, YogaWorld (Greece) Elephant Journal, Joga ABC (Poland), Brahmaloka or Bust, Flow Yoga Magazine, LA Yoga, Integral Yoga Magazine, Yoga Journal Online, and Politico and his work has been translated into German, Greek, Italian, French, Polish and Spanish.
+They have written for or appeared in Mantra Yoga + Health Magazine, Origin Magazine, YogaWorld (Greece) Elephant Journal, Joga ABC (Poland), Brahmaloka or Bust, Flow Yoga Magazine, LA Yoga, Integral Yoga Magazine, Yoga Journal Online, and Politico and their work has been translated into German, Greek, Italian, French, Polish and Spanish.